bellisaidev/fuel-finder/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Proprietary License (All Rights Reserved).
 See `LICENSE` for details.